viant/mcp-sqlkit/README.md

 ### Example – query a MySQL database

-1. Register a connector (either via `dbAddConnection` or through the browser interaction described later).
+1. Register a connector (either via `dbAddConnection` or through the browser secret-elicitation flow described later).
 With `dbAddConnection` you pass only **non-secret** fields:

 ```jsonc